lakejs/lake-docs/guide/getting-started.md

 ## Downloading Lake using npm

 Lake is registered as a package on npm.
-You can install the latest version of Lake with the following npm command.
+You can install the latest version of Lake with the following npm command:

 ```bash
 npm install lakelib